joni1912/ttsky-wokwi-TicTacToe/docs/info.md

 ## How it works

-This project implements a Tic-Tac-Toe game using multiplexed RGB LEDs and simple combinational/sequential logic.
+This project implements a Tic-Tac-Toe game using multiplexed RGB LEDs.
 Each of the 9 game fields is displayed using a common-cathode RGB LED.
 When a player presses a button assigned to a cell, the logic evaluates the current game state and updates only that cell.
 The LED color indicates the player (e.g., red for Player X, green/blue for Player O, depending on your configuration).
-The LEDs are multiplexed to reduce the number of required I/O pins.
-The circuit repeatedly cycles through all LEDs at high speed, updating their color according to the stored flip-flop state.
-Due to persistence of vision, the user perceives all LEDs as continuously illuminated.
 When a winning combination is detected, the logic evaluates the grid and drives an additional RGB LED to show the winner’s color.

 ## How to test